holepunchto/hypertrace/README.md

 }
 ```

+#### .enabled

+A flag that says if the tracer is enabled for this Hypertrace.
+This is `true` if a trace function was set before initiating, and `false` if not.

 ### setTraceFunction(({ object, parentObject, caller }) => { ... })

 Set a global trace function that is invoked everytime `.trace()` is being called.